 Every situation is different, sometimes a birth father will be involved in the adoption plan and other times not.
 Here are some situations where birth mothers worry that they can’t do an adoption because of the baby’s father.
 I can help even if:

-Megan Cohen is one of the only adoption attorneys in the country who is also a birth mother.
-Admitted to the bar in January 2010, Megan began working for the firm that same year and took over as managing attorney in 2013.
-She has since received the Super Lawyers’ Northern California Rising Star award in 2013, 2014, and 2015.
-She graduated magna cum laude and first in her class from law school and worked 3 years as an advocate for victims of domestic violence and elder abuse.
+Megan Cohen is the only adoption attorney in the country who is also a birth mother.
+(Click here to read her story.)
+Megan has received the Super Lawyers’ Rising Star award every year since 2013.
+She graduated magna cum laude and first in her class from law school all while she worked as an advocate for victims of domestic violence and elder abuse.